Table of Contents

 Despite an outward appearance of health and stability, a functional alcoholic is likely dealing with intense cravings for alcohol, multiple failed attempts to cut back on their drinking, or to quit drinking all together.

-In many cases, a person with an alcohol use disorder will eventually lose the ability to stay in a so called functioning stage of alcohol dependency because the disease of addiction tends to escalate, especially when left unaddressed and untreated.
+In many cases, a person with an alcohol use disorder will eventually lose the ability to stay in a so-called functioning stage of alcohol dependency because the disease of addiction tends to escalate, especially when left unaddressed and untreated.

-Signs of a High Functioning Alcoholic
+Signs of a Functioning Alcoholic

-Recognizing the signs of a functional alcoholic, or more precisely someone with an alcohol use disorder, is important for getting help in the early stages of an alcohol addiction or being able to point out potential problems to a loved one or a friend.
+Recognizing the signs of a functioning alcoholic, or more precisely someone with an alcohol use disorder, is important for getting help in the early stages of an alcohol addiction or being able to point out potential problems to a loved one or a friend.

 It can be difficult for a functional alcoholic to admit he or she has a problem, which is known as denial.
 This is especially true when a person hasn’t yet suffered with any serious drinking-related consequences.